16-year-old Charlotte Wejchert explains how Trump is cancelling DEI initiatives at US universities

 Written by:

-Charlotte joined Harbingers’ Magazine in August 2024 as a contributor.
-She took part in a reporting trip to Yerevan, Armenia, covering the refugee crisis in the aftermath of the Nagorno-Karabakh (Artsakh) war and collaborating with students from the Harbingers’ Armenian Newsroom.
-The trip resulted in several thought-provoking articles, earning her a regular spot at the magazine.
+She took part in a reporting trip to Yerevan, Armenia, covering the refugee crisis following the Nagorno-Karabakh war and collaborating with students from the Harbingers’ Armenian Newsroom.
+The trip resulted in several thought-provoking articles and marked the beginning of her regular work with the magazine.

 Edited by: